-The manufacturer shall make an application for the registration of processed food.
+The manufacturer "shall" apply for the registration of processed food.

-- Manufacturers outside Nigerian shall be represented in Nigeria by a duly registered Nigerian company with facilities to implement a recall of the product when necessary - The representative will be responsible for ensuring that the health competent authority in the country is informed of any serious hazard newly associated with a product.
+- Manufacturers outside Nigerian "shall" be represented in Nigeria by a duly registered Nigerian company with facilities to implement a recall of the product when necessary - > The representative will be responsible for ensuring that the competent health authority in the country is informed of any serious hazard newly associated with a product.